pesedr/budgeting-automation/Readme.md

             9. Verify total outflow is correct
                 Add all non-income items from the list Verify total outflow is the same as the addition from previous step

+            10.Verify can't add an item with empty value Add a description
+                Leave value empty
+                Click add
+                Verify element is not added to list

+            11.Verify can't add an item with empty description (bug?)
+                Add a value
+                Leave description empty
+                Click add
+                Verify element is not added to list

+            12.Verify adding income doesn't add to total outflow Make note of total outflow
+                Do test case 1
+                Verify that total outflow does not increment or reduce

+            12.Verify adding expense doesn't add to total inflow Make note of total inflow
+                Do test base case
+                Verify that total inflow does not increment or reduce

         Navigation bar: